A person incurs an FA debt if they are paid an amount of FA:

 Example 2: Data-matching with other agencies such as DIAC.

-Generally, an overpayment arises when a recipient has been paid:
+Generally, an overpayment arises when an individual has been paid:

 FA overpayments can be raised when there are changes in eligibility or changes in circumstances.